 First, the Linkage Gazette is an official source of information.
 As such, SR applicants that are not patent holders/licensees, as well as the intervening authorities, should at least regard patents listed in this official publication.
-Second, even if article 167 bis HSR provided sufficient legal basis for MIIP to analyze non-listed patents, there is no guarantee that a non-listed patent will be found by MIIP.
-The MIIP’s limited resources, along with the short time for responding to FCPASR’ requests (i.e. 10 working days) may compromise the quality of MIIP’s patent searches.
+Second, even if Article 167 bis HSR provided the sufficient legal basis for MIIP to analyze non-listed patents, there is no guarantee that a non-listed patent will be found by MIIP.
+The MIIP’s limited resources, along with the short time for responding to FCPASR’s requests (i.e. 10 working days) may compromise the quality of MIIP’s patent searches.

 Hence, for patent holders, listing a patent provides greater certainty that the patent will be an obstacle for unauthorized SR applicants, as opposed to not listing.
 Further, SR applicants can be certain that listed patents can be cited against their SR applications; however, it cannot be assured that a non-listed patent will not be cited against an SR application, so SR applicants should prepare accordingly.

 The Linkage System has proven effective: it has served as a filter for many generic products that did not observe patent rights.
 Nevertheless, there is big room for improvement.

 Despite the numerous fields in the Communication Form, the information may be insufficient to render a conclusion, which, together with the very limited time MIIP has to perform a thorough search and analysis, has raised concerns in both generic and innovator companies regarding the accuracy of the assessment.